serenity-is/docs/tutorials/courses/README.md

 }
 ```

-## Explanation:
+## Explanation

-ExcelExportHelper.createToolButton: Exports grid data to Excel.
-The service parameter points to the backend endpoint. separator: true adds a visual separator between buttons.
+- `ExcelExportHelper.createToolButton`: Exports grid data to Excel.
+The `service` parameter points to the backend endpoint; `separator: true` adds a visual separator between buttons.

-PdfExportHelper.createToolButton: Exports grid data to PDF on the frontend.
+- `PdfExportHelper.createToolButton`: Exports grid data to PDF on the frontend.
 Any applied filters or selected columns are automatically reflected in the PDF.

 ## Export Process Flow

 When a user clicks an export button, the flow works as follows:

-## Excel Export:
+### Excel Export

-The grid sends a request to the backend endpoint (e.g., /ListExcel).
+- The grid sends a request to the backend endpoint (e.g., `/ListExcel`).

-GradesListHandler.cs retrieves filtered, sorted, and paged records from the database.
+- `GradesListHandler.cs` retrieves filtered, sorted, and paged records from the database.

-IExcelExporter generates the Excel file from the retrieved data.
+- `IExcelExporter` generates the Excel file from the retrieved data.

-ExcelContentResult.Create(...) sends the Excel file to the user’s browser for download.
+- `ExcelContentResult.Create(...)` sends the Excel file to the user's browser for download.

-## PDF Export:
+### PDF Export

-The grid triggers the export on the frontend.
+- The grid triggers the export on the frontend.

-PdfExportHelper reads the grid data, including any applied filters and column selections.
+- `PdfExportHelper` reads the grid data, including any applied filters and column selections.

-The PDF file is generated and sent to the browser for download.
+- The PDF file is generated and sent to the browser for download.

-Both Excel and PDF exports fully respect the grid’s filtering, sorting, and selected columns.

-## How Filtering and Columns Work

-Both Excel and PDF exports fully respect the grid’s state:
+Both Excel and PDF exports fully respect the grid's state:

-Quick filters, column filters, and sorting are applied automatically.
+- Quick filters, column filters, and sorting are applied automatically.

-Columns selected via ColumnsPicker are included in the export.
+- Columns selected via ColumnsPicker are included in the export.

-Only the visible data is exported.
+- Only the visible data is exported.

 This ensures consistent and accurate reporting.

 ## Serenity Advantages

-Minimal code: Developers only need to add the export buttons; no custom backend or frontend code is required.
+- **Minimal code:** Developers only need to add the export buttons; no custom backend or frontend code is required.

-Fully integrated: Export operations automatically respect the grid’s filters, sorting, and column selections.
+- **Fully integrated:** Export operations automatically respect the grid's filters, sorting, and column selections.

-Fast and reliable: Serenity uses built-in handler, exporter, and frontend helper services to generate Excel and PDF files.
+- **Fast and reliable:** Serenity uses built-in handler, exporter, and frontend helper services to generate Excel and PDF files.

-User-friendly: Users can export exactly what they see in the grid, making reporting simple and intuitive.
+- **User-friendly:** Users can export exactly what they see in the grid, making reporting simple and intuitive.

-Flexible column management: Using Serenity’s built-in **ColumnsPicker**, users can dynamically choose which columns should be visible in the grid.
+- **Flexible column management:** Using Serenity's built-in **ColumnsPicker**, users can dynamically choose which columns should be visible in the grid.
 The export operations also respect these selections, meaning only the selected columns will be included in the Excel or PDF output.

 ![Migration Screenshot](./img/default_columns_picker.png)